 Decades later, during top-secret military maneuvers in the early years of the World War II, an elite Army combat unit and their officer were sent on a special training mission deep into the Great Balsam Mountain Range.

 Led by a jeep, their “Six by Six ” truck towed a newly-developed, lightweight gun howitzer.
 The unit came to a stop late one afternoon, close to the forgotten ruins of the old hotel.
-The men set up camp while the truck slowly moved the experimental piece of artillery into a more secure and defensible position on the ridge.
+The men set up camp while the truck slowly moved the experimental piece of artillery into a more strategic and defensible position on the ridge.

 The soldiers looked at each other for a few bewildered seconds.
-Now, they were wearing grey uniforms like Private Arrowood.
+They were wearing grey uniforms just like Private Arrowood.
 Their jeep and truck had been transformed into horses and mules and wagons.
 Their artillery weapon had become a bulky wheeled cannon sitting on the brink of a cold mountain stream, it’s muzzle tightly packed with a fortune in Confederate gold.
 They also heard the unmistakable sounds of Union cavalry from beyond the treeline, galloping straight towards them.

 They moved to assist the captain, hoisting the big gun’s muzzle and shoving the cannon straight down the steep bank towards the water.
 Too late, Private Arrowood discovered that his clothing had become caught in the cannon’s wooden carriage.
-The weapon gained momentum and pulled him down as it violently plunged into the cold stream.
+The weapon gained momentum and violently pulled him down as it plunged into the cold stream.
 His blood curdling shriek filled the air as he was dragged into his watery grave.

 Unable to save him, the soldiers turned to fight.
-They tried to form a defensive line but the cavalry swept over them, and the quiet evening was filled with terrible screams as the swords clashed and rifles flashed.
+They tried to form a defensive line but the cavalry swept over them, and the quiet evening was filled with terrible screams as their swords clashed and rifles flashed.
 When it was over, the ground was soaked in blood and the men in grey lay still, steam rising from their fallen bodies.
-But as the smoke lifted they began to stir, and then they arose from the ground.
-Amazingly they were alive, once again back in their regular uniforms and carrying their modern weapons.
+But as the smoke lifted they began to stir, and then arose from the ground.
+Amazingly they were still alive, once again back in their regular uniforms and carrying their modern weapons.

 “Incredible,” the officer exclaimed.
 “I don’t believe what just happened.
 We were transported back to an old Civil War battle that was fought here.
 We were wearing Confederate grey.
 The attackers were Union troops.
 But they killed us all!
 There were no survivors!”

 He haunted the area surrounding the ruins for years, riding an old mare in the torn and faded uniform of a Civil War captain, looking for Private Arrowood and the lost stream – obsessed with finding the sunken treasure.
 And then one winter’s day, after a great blowing snow storm, they found him lying in the woods under an ancient oak tree, frozen to death.
-No one knew where he came from, so they buried him outside of town in a pauper’s lonely grave.
+No one knew where he came from, so they buried him on the outskirts of town in a pauper’s lonely grave.

-The old timers still talk about the dazzling light from that bloody battle.
+The old timers still talk about the dazzling light from that ghostly battle.
 They say the clash of swords was like cold metal struck hard by lightning, sending up a shower of sparks that blistered the sky.
 And close by, they claim there is a long forgotten stream that never freezes over, no matter how bitterly cold it gets.

 –Photographs courtesy of the Haywood County Public Library–